Skip to main content

 The groundwater standards for 1,2-dichlorobenzene were adopted in Cycle 2 (1988) and updated in Cycle 5 (1994).

-1,2-Dichlorobenzene is a man-made chemical that is used to make herbicides.
-Animal studies have shown that 1,2-dichlorobenzene exposure can affect the liver, kidneys, blood, and body weight.
+1,2-Dichlorobenzene is used to make herbicides.
+Studies have shown that exposure to high levels of 1,2-dichlorobenzene can affect the liver, kidneys, blood, and body weight.

 1,3-Dichlorobenzene